myesn/awesome/README.md

 *   [daidaibg/IofTV-Screen-Vue3](https://github.com/daidaibg/IofTV-Screen-Vue3) - 一个基于 vue3、vite、Echart 框架的大数据可视化（大屏展示）模板
 *   [TeamPiped/Piped](https://github.com/TeamPiped/Piped) - An alternative privacy-friendly YouTube frontend which is efficient by design.
+*   [fjykTec/ModernWMS](https://github.com/fjykTec/ModernWMS) - The open source simple and complete warehouse management system is derived from our many years of experience in implementing erp projects.
+We stripped the original commercial system wms function and opened it up for free, hoping to help the majority of small and medium-sized enterprises.
+At present, the system supports cross-platform。
 *   [Moonvy/OpenPromptStudio](https://github.com/Moonvy/OpenPromptStudio) - 🥣 AIGC 提示词可视化编辑器  | OPS | Open Prompt Studio
 *   [Akryum/vue-virtual-scroller](https://github.com/Akryum/vue-virtual-scroller) - ⚡️ Blazing fast scrolling for any amount of data
 *   [Java-S12138/frank](https://github.com/Java-S12138/frank) - A bran-new League of Legends assistant software, a replacement for WeGame.